 Many complex political, social, and economic forces influence the State's economy and finances.
 Such forces may affect the State Financial Plan unpredictably from fiscal year to fiscal year.
-For example, the Updated Financial Plan is necessarily based on forecasts of national and State economic activity.
+For example, the Amended Financial Plan is necessarily based on forecasts of national and State economic activity.
 Economic forecasts have frequently failed to accurately predict the timing and magnitude of specific and cyclical changes to the national and State economies.
-For a discussion of the DOB economic forecasts, see the section entitled "Economic Forecast" in this AIS Update.
-The Financial Plan also relies on estimates and assumptions concerning Federal aid, law changes, and audit activity.
-For a discussion of additional risks to the Financial Plan, see the sections entitled "Update on Risks to the Financial Plan" and "Litigation" in this AIS Update.
+The Amended Financial Plan also relies on estimates and assumptions concerning Federal aid, law changes, and audit activity.
+For a discussion of specific litigation risks to the Amended Financial Plan, see the section entitled "Litigation" in this AIS Update.